UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Low latency is crucial for a smooth and responsive experience in smart homes, video calls, and gaming.

-We often focus on download speeds when shopping for internet, but latency is what actually makes your digital life feel smooth.
+We often focus entirely on download speeds when shopping for an internet service provider, but a low round trip time is what actually makes your digital life feel smooth.
 In a modern smart home, responsiveness is everything.
 If you have high latency, your smart video doorbell might take too long to notify you that someone is at the door, or your smart lights might hesitate before turning on after you issue a voice command.
 These small delays add up to a clunky, frustrating experience.

 Chart showing latency ranges in milliseconds: Low (150ms) is laggy.